enkidevs/curriculum/javascript/core/array-methods/how-to-merge-two-arrays.md

 ---
 ## Content

-One approach we can use to merge two arrays in JavaScript, is to loop through one array adding each of its elements to the other array:
+One approach that we can use to merge two arrays in JavaScript, is to loop through the first array and add each of its elements to the second array:

 ```js
 let array1 = [1, 2, 3];